desertwitch/zipfuse/README.md

 - `mount.zipfuse` - binary of the FUSE mount helper

 The latter is needed only for mounting with `mount(8)` or `/etc/fstab`.
-**Pre-compiled static binaries are planned to be offered starting from v1.0.0.**

 ## Installing the filesystem